shreyas3795/ML-models-AWS-Lambda-Implementation/README.md

 # MLOps

-AWS Serverless implementation of ML models.

-ML models - Pytorch, Caffe and Tensorflow models were used as serverless applications to determine the best machine learning models.
-Several parameters were taken into consideration.
+Goal:  To check which frameworks works bes with ML model in AWS Lambda

+3 frameworks: Tensorflow, Pytorch and Caffe

+3 models - Resnet50, Mobilenet and Inception

+These models were used in these 3 frameworks and the results are shown in the research paper attached.